 - You can develop antibiotic-resistant infections when you take an antibiotic.
-Bacteria that have been exposed to the antibiotic but have developed ways to survive, that is, the bacteria is not killed by the antibiotic.
-They can then multiply and begin to cause symptoms.
+Bacteria that have been exposed to the antibiotic but have developed ways to survive can multiply and begin to cause symptoms.
 You also can transmit these resistant bacteria to others and they too may become ill.

 - You can catch antibiotic resistant-infections from people who are infected with resistant bacteria.
 Resistant bacteria are frequently found among people in hospitals, nursing homes, or day care centers.
 Not properly washing hands can increase your risk of catching all kinds of infections.

 - You can develop an antibiotic-resistant infection when the bacteria inside your body change in ways that allow them to resist antibiotic treatment.

 You can do several things to prevent-antibiotic resistant infections in yourself and others: